Forecasting with time series imaging: Introduction

 \section{Introduction}

 Time series \emph{features} are a collection of statistical representations of time series characteristics.
-Feature-based time series representation has attracted remarkable attention in a vast majority of time series data mining tasks.
-Most of the time series problems, including time series clustering \citep[e.g.,][]{WangSH06,bandara2020forecasting}, classification \citep[e.g.,][]{fulcher2014,nanopoulos2001feature} and anomaly detection \citep[e.g.,][]{cikm2015,talagala2019anomaly}, are eventually attributed to the quantification of similarity among time series data using time series feature representations. \citet{fulcher2018feature} presents a comprehensive range of features that can be used to represent a time series, such as global features, subsequence features and other hybrid features, for classifying time series \citep{fulcher2014}, labeling the emotional content of speech \citep{fulcher2013highly}, etc. Specifically, in time series forecasting, instead of the typical time series forecasting procedure -- fitting a model to the historical data and simulating future data based on the fitted model -- selecting the most appropriate forecasting model or averaging a number of candidate models based on time series features have been popular alternative approaches developed in the last few decades \citep[e.g.,][]{adam1973individual, collopy1992rule-based, WSH09, Petropoulos2014, kang2017visualising}.
+Feature-based time series representation has attracted remarkable attention in a vast majority of data mining tasks for time series.
+Most of the time series problems, including time series clustering \citep[e.g.,][]{WangSH06,bandara2020forecasting}, classification \citep[e.g.,][]{fulcher2014,nanopoulos2001feature} and anomaly detection \citep[e.g.,][]{cikm2015,talagala2019anomaly,corizzo2020scalable}, are eventually attributed to the quantification of similarity among time series data using time series feature representations. \citet{fulcher2018feature} presents thousands of interpretable features that can be used to represent a time series, such as global features, subsequence features and other hybrid features, for classifying time series \citep{fulcher2014} and labeling the emotional content of speech \citep{fulcher2013highly}. \citet{CHRIST201872} compute 794 time series features based on hypothesis tests and illustrate their applications in time series anomaly detection and classification.
+Another line of approaches for time series feature extraction is by auto-encoder models \citep[e.g.,][]{vincent2008extracting}. \citet{corizzo2020scalable} further exploit time series features extracted from auto-encoder models for gravitational waves detection.
+Other recent studies use auto-encoder models for feature representation in time series forecasting \citep[e.g.,][]{laptev2017time, abdollahi2020integrated}.